IMPORTANT PRODUCT CHANGE -- WE NO LONGER STOCK PORCELAIN NOVACULITE. ALL OUR STOCK IS AS DESCRIBED BELOW:

 Over three thousand years ago, areas of central Arkansas were being extensively mined for the nearly pure silica we call novaculite.
 Large quantities of stone were quarried for shipment to outlying areas, including many tons that would be floated down the Ouachita River into present-day Louisiana.
 From there, it was traded raw or finished throughout the Lower Mississippi Valley.
 The Poverty Point Culture of northeastern Louisiana was involved in this early novaculite trade as part of a vast exchange network in gem minerals and chippable stones.
 The most common use of novaculite at the time seems to have been to make the simple and efficient Gary style spear or dart point.

-Our modern day novaculite mining effort yields a stone that varies from the more common pure white to pure black and includes many shades of tan, brown, pink and purple.
-The vast majority of Arkansas novaculite is inferior knapping material, but by moving several tons of stone quality zones of pure material are exposed.
-After breaking blocks into large quarry spalls just as the ancient miners did, we heat the material to 850 degrees Farenheit, then cool, clean and grade.
+Our modern day novaculite mining effort has yields a stone that varies from white to gray white and is translucent.
+We drill and blast to loosen blocks.
+After breaking blocks into large quarry spalls just as the ancient miners did, we heat the material to 850 degrees Fahrenheit, then cool, clean and grade.

 This process produces a stone that is very easy to chip but is not so brittle as obsidian or glass.
 It is an excellent stone for beginners or experts as it is available in large, consistent pieces.